LucHermitte/lh-dev/README.md

 For instance, some projects will want to have open curly-brackets on new lines (see Allman indenting style), other will prefer to have the open bracket on the same line as the function/control-statement/... (see K&R indenting style, Java coding style, ...)

 lh-dev doesn't do any replacement by itself.
-It is expected to used by snippet plugins.
+It is expected to b used by snippet plugins.
 So far, only [mu-template](http://github.com/LucHermitte/mu-template) and [lh-cpp](http://github.com/LucHermitte/lh-cpp) exploit this feature.

 `:AddStyle` is meant to be used by end users -- while `lh#dev#style#get()` and `lh#dev#style#apply()` are meant to be used by plugin developers that want to exploit end-user coding style.